Splashmins Fun Park

-Park History
+Park history

-Construction for this fun park began in 1997.
+Construction for this amusement park began in 1997.
 After three years of construction the park was opened in 2000.

 The park consists of beaches, palm lined walkways, numerous picnic areas and water slides.
 Splashmins features a man made black water lake with white sandy beaches that overlooks Guyana's natural vegetation, Benabs, food and drinks bars, a gift shop, water rides, hotel and camping facilities.

 In 2011, Splashmins Fun Part hosted the final leg of the Miss Jamzone International pageant.
 In 2018, the part hosted an amateur women's boxing tournament.

 In 2015, Ashmins Fun Park and Resorts (parent company of Splashmins and Madewini Villas) became the first private-sector company to access financing to construct a wastewater treatment plant.
 The daily treatment of 139,000 litres of wastewater to standards outlined in the provisions of the Protocol of Land-Based Sources (a part of the Cartagena Convention) will be reused at the park facilities in efforts to reduce marine pollution.

 In 2018, lifeguard services were cancelled after claims that negligent staff contributed to the death of a teenager.
 Signs were put up to advise patrons they were "swimming at their own risk" in the government owned waterways.

 Lennox John, the owner, also owned department store Ashmins in Georgetown at Hadfield and High Street from 1990 until 2018.